 As of today, August 10th, 2018, the West Branch Public Library will no longer have any fines for overdue items.
-We do not have a way to eliminate existing fines in bulk, so we’ll be working to individually remove those from accounts as they are used.
-Regardless, they will no longer prevent you from using library services like Bridges or in-library materials.
-(Please note that this change is only for overdue fines and not replacement costs for materials which are not returned at all).
+We do not have a way to eliminate existing fines in bulk, so we’ll be working to individually remove fines from accounts as they are used.
+Regardless, outstanding fines will no longer prevent you from using library services like computers, ebooks, or borrowing materials.

 - don’t actually change borrowing habits.
 Their intended purpose is to ensure that items are returned on time.
 In practice, they do not affect when or if items are returned.

 - are regressive.
-They provide a higher impact the less someone has available to spend.
-Libraries strive to provide equal access to all residents so they work against this idea.
+That means they provide a higher impact the less money someone has available to spend.
+Libraries strive to provide equal access to all residents and fines work against this idea.

 - cost as much to administer as they provide in income to the library.